fernandascovino/codabr_2018/fairness/README.md

 Here, the constraint is that of the T values in each group, the same fraction in each group should actually be classified as T (?). **Or, in data science jargon, the "true positive rate" is identical between groups.**

+Based on the paper [Equality of Opportunity in Supervised Learning](https://arxiv.org/pdf/1610.02413.pdf).

 #### Como visualizar esses trade-offs matemáticos?

 #### Existe algum movimento para criação de um protocolo de *fairness*?